motion-canvas/motion-canvas/README.md

 # Motion Canvas

-Motion Canvas is two things:
+Motion Canvas serves as a comprehensive solution encompassing two key components:

-- A TypeScript library that uses generators to program animations.
+- Firstly, it functions as a TypeScript library that leverages generators as a means to program animations effectively.
+This powerful feature facilitates the creation of dynamic and visually appealing animations with relative ease.
-- An editor providing a real-time preview of said animations.
+- Secondly, Motion Canvas offers an integrated editor that provides users with a real-time preview of their animations.
+This editor not only showcases the animations as they unfold but also grants users the ability to make real-time edits to certain elements of the animation.

-It's a specialized tool designed to create informative vector animations and synchronize them with voice-overs.
+This functionality proves invaluable as it streamlines the animation creation process, eliminating the need for tedious and time-consuming manual adjustments.

-Aside from providing the preview, the editor allows you to edit certain aspects of the animation which could otherwise be tedious.
+By combining the benefits of a versatile TypeScript library and an intuitive editor, Motion Canvas enables users to craft informative vector animations and seamlessly synchronize them with voice-overs.
+This specialized tool caters to the needs of animators, designers, and content creators, empowering them to deliver captivating and synchronized visual experiences.

 ## Using Motion Canvas